-Rosh Hashanah 2020 will begin in the evening of Friday, September 18 and ends in the evening of Sunday, September 20
+Rosh Hashanah 2021 begins in the evening of Monday, September 6th and ends in the evening of Wednesday, September 8th

 Bring your friends and family and enjoy Talia’s Yom Tov meals.
 Since Jewish law allows cooking on Yom Tov, which doesn’t fall on Shabbat, you can indulge in a sizzling steak right off the grill while sipping mixed drinks from Talia’s full bar such as vodka cranberry, apple or chocolate martinis, cosmopolitans, etc. Rosh Hashanah dinner includes challah roll, apple and honey, wine for kiddush and unlimited soda, coffee or tea.

 Pre-Paid Rosh Hashanah Yom Tov Lunch & Dinner Menus

 First Night, Monday, September 6th – First Sitting: 5:00 PM – 7:45 PM

 First Night, Monday, September 6th – Second Sitting: 8:00 PM – 10:45 PM

 Second Night, Tuesday, September 7th – First Sitting: 5:00 PM – 7:45 PM

 Second Night, Tuesday, September 7th – Second Sitting: 8:00 PM – 10:45 PM